14 Bad Career Advice Tips to Avoid (And What To Do Instead)

 Employers are looking for skilled workers who can do the job.
 In many industries, they don’t care where you learned these skills, whether it was online, on-the-job, in a classroom, or self-taught.

-There I was, age 16, cleaning bathrooms and picking up garbage at Fair Haven Beach State Park.
+There I was, age 16, cleaning bathrooms and picking up garbage at Fair Haven Beach State Park, says Jesse Cramer, found of The Best Interest.
 During my lunch break, my co-worker Merle started complaining:

 “And now they want to give me a raise.
 No way!
 It’s going to push me into a higher tax bracket.
 Less money for me, more money for Uncle Sam.
 Can you believe this?”